History Hans Högman

 Introduction

-Old measurements and weights can cause a great deal of problem for today’s people.
-If you look at probate records, old letters and documents, older literature etc you often come across these old measurements It is useful, then, to know what the equivalents are in today’s system of measurement.
-Older measurements often originate from relationships to different parts of the human body, such as feet, fingers, and arms etc. This means, however, that the measurements were not as exact as one might have expected.
+Old measurements and weights can cause a great deal of problems for today’s people.
+If you look at probate records, old letters and documents, older literature, etc., you often come across these old measurements.
+It is useful, then, to know what the equivalents are in today’s system of measurement.
+Older measurements often originate from relationships to different parts of the human body, such as feet, fingers, and arms, etc. This means, however, that the measurements were not as exact as one might have expected.
 But there were certain relative relationships that normally were true.
 For example, a foot is generally 1/6 of a human’s height.
-The following measurements originate from references to the human body: Famn: The measurement from the tip of the little finger on the left hand to the right hands tip of the little finger when both arm’s is stretched out as far as possible (fathom).
+The following measurements originate from references to the human body: Famn: The measurement from the tip of the little finger on the left hand to the right hand’s tip of the little finger when both arms are stretched out as far as possible (fathom).
 The English word fathom was used in the UK.
-Aln: The length from the elbow to the tip of the little finger (ell) Fot: The length from the heel to the tip of the big toe (foot) Tvärhand: The width across the four fingers of the hand (thumb excluded). (a hand's width) Tum: he width of the thumb (inch).
+Aln: The length from the elbow to the tip of the little finger (ell) Fot: The length from the heel to the tip of the big toe (foot) Tvärhand: The width across the four fingers of the hand (thumb excluded). (a hand's width) Tum: The width of the thumb (inch).
 Fingerbredd: The width of a finger, normally the middle finger.
-According to a old tradition a man’s height corresponds to the following body measures: 1 "famn" (fathom), 3 "aln" (ells), 6 "fot" (feet), 18 "tvärhand", 72 "tum" (inches) or 90 "fingerbredd".
+According to an old tradition, a man’s height corresponds to the following body measures: 1 "famn" (fathom), 3 "aln" (ells), 6 "fot" (feet), 18 "tvärhand," 72 "tum" (inches), or 90 "fingerbredd".

 History

 Our present system, the Metric System, originates from France.
 The Metric System was introduced during the French Revolution in about 1793.
 Napoleon established this measurement system in every country he occupied.
-Sweden adopted the Metric System in 1878 and over a ten-year period Sweden changed from the old measurements to the metric system.
-Since January 1, 1889 the metric system has been the only legal legal system for measurements in Sweden.
-Before 1665 we had many different local measurements in Sweden.
-This of course caused a great deal of problems for both tradesmen and the authorities.
-There could be different measurements in different parts of Sweden and the same measurement could be of different sizes.
-One example of the later is the Swedish distance "mil" (mile) had different length in various parts of the nation.
-In 1665 Sweden adopted a standard measurement system covering the whole nation.
+Sweden adopted the metric system in 1878, and over a ten-year period, Sweden changed from the old measurements to the metric system.
+Since January 1, 1889 the metric system has been the only legal system for measurements in Sweden.
+Before 1665, we had many different local measurements in Sweden.
+This, of course, caused a great deal of problems for both tradesmen and the authorities.
+There could be different measurements in different parts of Sweden, and the same measurement could be of different sizes.
+One example of the later is the Swedish distance "mil," had different lengths in various parts of the nation.
+In 1665, Sweden adopted a standard measurement system covering the whole nation.
 An adjustment of that system was made in 1735.
 A major change of the measurement system was introduced in 1855 when the decimal system was adopted.
 In other words, Sweden already had a decimal system when the metric system was introduced.
-But, all the changes of the measurement system, could not erase the old measurements in people’s minds.
-People still imagined the measurements in "aln" instead of meter, "kanna" instead of liter etc. They did not understand the new measurements.
-The new systems had no meaning to people in their day to day lives like the old measurements had provided.
+But all these changes to the measurement system could not erase the old measurements from people’s minds.
+People still imagined the measurements in "aln" instead of meter, "kanna" instead of liter, etc. They did not understand the new measurements.
+The new systems had no meaning to people in their day-to-day lives like the old measurements had provided.
 Even today, the old measurements are present in people’s minds.
 Falsifying measurements has been subject to severe penalties in Sweden.
-As late as the 19th century a person who falsified a measurement could be sentenced to death.
+As late as the 19th century, a person who falsified a measurement could be sentenced to death.

 Old Swedish Measurements